bmangelsen/to-do-manager/README.md

-# to-do-manager
+# To-Do Manager
-Build a Todo manager that you can interact with via your browser
+We build a to-do manager which can be interacted with through the browser.
+We created all the endpoints and display the data via embedded Ruby in HTML.
+Basic styling was done by Bootstrap.